nisaacson/userific-postgres/README.md

   host: 'localhost',              // the host of the postgres server
   port: '27017',                  // the port of the postgres server
   db: 'userific-postgres-test',   // the postgres database to use,
-  table: 'users'                  // the table name of where users are stored in the database (defaults to "users")
+  table: 'users'                  // the table name of where users are stored in the database
   user: 'postgres username here',  // optional
   pass: 'postgres password here',  // optional
 }